Rel-incode/CristianaSantos/index.md

 1. ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW): 2018.

-1. ACM Conference on Human-Computer Interaction with Mobile Devices And Services (MobileHCI): 2018.
+1. ACM Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI): 2018.

 1. ACM Symposium on Virtual Reality Software and Technology (VRST): 2018.